 Most wall chargers will work with a lot of smartphones.
 However, with various charging speeds, ports, and features available on different phones, compatibility is something you’ll have to look into.

 Here, we’ll be looking at the best wall chargers you can get for some of the newest phones available.
 Something to keep in mind is that while we mention specific smartphones, these may be great options for other phones as well.
-If you do own one of the specified devices, rest assured the chargers we have chosen will give you the fastest speeds and the best safety.
+If you own one of the specified devices, rest assured that the chargers we have chosen will give you the fastest speeds and the best safety.

 Anker Powerport III Pod